This is another big problem I see with mixes submitted for mastering. Here's the correct amount of headroom you should leave for mastering.

-Sometimes we receive songs that correctly peak under 0db, but the vocals or certain instruments are distorted because the "individual tracks" were mixed over-level.
-Nothing should ever go over 0db on any channel of your entire mix.
+Sometimes I receive songs that correctly have +3db of headroom, but the vocals or certain instruments are still distorted.
+This is because the "individual tracks" were mixed over-level.
+Nothing should ever go over 0db on any channel of your entire mix!!

 We get so many over-level submissions, I've decided to show graphics of how your .wav or.aiff files should look.

 This .wav file peaks at -6db.
 A little low but just fine.
 We can work with this.

 This .wav file peaks at -3db.
 This is great.

 This .wav file peaks at 0db, but is fine because there are no distorted flat